 Secondly, the improvements made by purchased equipment alone are limited and should not be overstated.
-As mentioned above, as early as1970s, Zhou Enlai presided over the introduction of Western fertilizer, chemical fiber, large rolling mills and other equipment, known as the "Four Three Program", but this did not fundamentally change the face of relevant industries.
+As mentioned above, as early as 1970s, Zhou Enlai presided over the introduction of Western fertilizer, chemical fiber, large rolling mills and other equipment, known as the "Four Three Program", but this did not fundamentally change the face of relevant industries.
 Another similar example is that as a joint venture partner of BMW, Brilliance Auto's own brand "04 Chinese Car" and BMW "3 Series" and "5 Series" were produced on the same line before and after 2004.
 Despite the strong promotion, the Chinese car still has not been recognized by the market.
 Huang Yasheng (2003) did an in-depth study on the issue of foreign investment in China.
 He explored the case of clothing and other industries as the case, and believed that the knowledge transfer caused by export-oriented FDI is very limited.
-At the same time, he also stressed the benefits that FDI brings to the Chinese companies break through the old institutional obstacles and promote China's economic development while bringing technology.
+At the same time, he also stressed the benefits that FDI brings to the Chinese economy at the institutional level.
+He believes that foreign investment can help Chinese companies break through the old institutional obstacles and promote China's economic development while bringing technology.